iammichiel/dotfiles/README.md

 # Install

-Run the following command to generate ssh-keys :
+Once the repo has been cloned in your home folder, run the following command :

 ```
-ssh.sh
+~/.dotfiles/bin/install.sh
 ```